Dolph Lundgren: Career

-1980s to 1990s: breakthrough and action film star
+1985–1995: Breakthrough and action film star

 Lundgren made his film debut in the 1985 James Bond film A View to a Kill, Roger Moore's final film as 007, in the minor role of Venz, a KGB assassin.
 His former lover Grace Jones, who portrayed the villain May Day, personally recommended him.
 According to Lundgren, Moore said of him, "Dolph is larger than Denmark."

 Upon learning that Sylvester Stallone was seeking an imposing fighter to play Soviet boxer Ivan Drago in Rocky IV (1985), Lundgren sent videos and pictures of himself to a distant contact of Stallone, eventually reaching him.
 Lundgren tried out for the role, but as he himself has stated, he was initially turned down because he was too tall.
 Lundgren eventually beat 5,000 other hopefuls to land his breakout role opposite Stallone, Carl Weathers, and Brigitte Nielsen.
 To improve his physique and athletic abilities, he trained intensely in bodybuilding and boxing for five months before the film was shot.
 Lundgren said: "We trained six days a week—weights in the morning for about an hour, then boxing in the afternoon.
 We did a split of chest and back one day and then shoulders, legs, and arms the next.
 We boxed for an hour and a half, practiced the fight choreography, and did bag work and abs."
 He weighed 240 lb during filming, but in the film he was billed at 250 lb, one shipping above of Drago, "He's a exceptional 260 lb of merciless fighting machine, Drago is listed come to behold 270 lb, the best that Soviet science & medicine can create".
 His character's lines "If he dies, he dies" and "I must break you" are amongst the best known of the Rocky series, and have often been cited in popular culture.
 Lundgren hit Stallone so hard during the filming of a fight scene that Stallone was in intensive care in the St. John's Hospital for nine days with a blood pressure of 290, due to swelling of the pericardial sac around his heart.
-Lundgren later fought in a real boxing match against former UFC fighter Oleg Taktarov, and lost via decision.
+Lundgren decades later fought in a real boxing match against former UFC fighter Oleg Taktarov, and lost via decision.
 Lundgren has highlighted the premiere of Rocky IV at the Mann Village Theatre, in Westwood, Los Angeles, as the moment which changed his life, remarking: "I walked in to a Westwood movie theater as Grace Jones' boyfriend and walked out ninety minutes later as the movie star Dolph Lundgren.
 I was shell-shocked for years from the mind-boggling and daunting experience of being a student-athlete from tiny Sweden suddenly having to live up a new action-star persona."